consistency

 Principle Definition Importance Example

-Consistency Using the same accounting methods from period to period.
+Consistency Using the same accounting methods from one period to the next.
 Allows for comparability of financial statements over time.
-Consistent inventory valuation method (FIFO, Weighted Average, etc.)
+Using the same depreciation method for assets each year.

-Suggested diagram: A simple timeline showing financial statements for several years with the same accounting method consistently applied.
-Label the years and the accounting method used each year.
+Suggested diagram: A timeline showing financial statements from multiple years, with the same accounting method consistently applied each year.